Payscape/Payscape-Gateway-PHP-Class/readme.md

 ##Setup
-* Open /Payscape/payscape-config.php
+* Open /classes/Payscape/payscape-config.php
 * Edit userid: replace with your User ID from your Payscape account
 * Edit userpass: replace with your Password from your Payscape account

 ##cURL info
+### Install cacert.pem for cURL
 * /crt/cacert.pem is included so that you may use cURL.
-* Place this folder in your root directory
+* Copy /classes/Payscape/crt/cacert.pem to your document root.
 * If you prefer, you may also download cacert.pem at the cURL website http://curl.haxx.se/ca/cacert.pem

 ##Version 3.0 notes